powerkernel/yii2-skeleton/README.md

 Yii 2 Skeleton is a skeleton (based on [Yii 2 App Advanced](https://github.com/yiisoft/yii2-app-advanced)) application best for developing complex Web applications with multiple tiers.

-The template includes three tiers: front end, back end, and console, each of which is a separate Yii application.
+The template includes 4 tiers: front end, back end, api and console, each of which is a separate Yii application.

 The template is designed to work in a team development environment.
 It supports deploying the application in different environments.

-Yii2 App Advanced Documentation is at [docs/guide/README.md](https://github.com/yiisoft/yii2-app-advanced/blob/master/docs/guide/README.md).
+Note: Yii 2 Skeleton only supports MongoDB

 ## Installing using Composer